 The board was created to appease critics who thought power over the world’s largest social network and its 3.45 billion monthly users (including Facebook, Instagram and WhatsApp) was too concentrated in a group of Facebook executives, specifically Zuckerberg.
 However, critics say it outsources individual decisions without creating meaningful internal change and shields Facebook from responsibility for difficult decisions.

-When will we know if Trump is allowed back on Facebook?
+Will Trump be allowed back on Facebook?

-The board typically has a 90-day window to reach a decision, but it announced April 16 that it was going to need an extension in this case.
 The decision on Trump’s ban will be its most high-profile to date.
 If the board had overturned Facebook’s ban, the company would have had seven days to unlock and give Trump control of the page.
 There is no way for Facebook or Trump to appeal the decision.

-How does the board’s decision work?
+How do the board’s decisions work?

 First a case has to be referred to the board, either by Facebook itself or through direct submissions from users who disagree with Facebook taking down their content or leaving someone else’s up.
 The board selects a panel of five of its members, including at least one person from the country where the case is based.
 They are not named publicly so they cannot be lobbied.
 Members have all gone through training for the job, which is not full time, and approach the decisions as precedent-setting legal cases, even though the process is not part of any legal system.